top of page

 Social Phobia

-You may fear one/more of these social situations: public speaking, social gatherings, meeting new people, disagreeing with others, speaking to authority figures, eating in public, using public restrooms, etc. You’re afraid of being evaluated, that others may detect some sign of anxiety (blushing, sweating, trembling) and think badly of you.
-You tend to avoid the above situations, and when you can’t, you feel very anxious.
+You may fear one or more of these social situations: public speaking, social gatherings, meeting new people, disagreeing with others, speaking to authority figures, eating in public, using public restrooms, etc. You’re afraid of being evaluated, that others may detect some sign of anxiety (blushing, sweating, trembling) and think badly of you.
+You tend to avoid these situations, and when you can’t, you feel very anxious.

 Specific Phobia